just-buildsystem/justbuild/share/man/just.1.md

 number of characters (default: 320).
 Supported by: analyse|build|install.

+**`--serve-errors-log`** *`PATH`*
+Path to local file in which **`just`** will write, in machine readable form, the references to all errors that occurred on the serve side.
+More precisely, the value will be a JSON array with one element per failure, where the element is a pair (array of length
+2) consisting of the configured target (serialized, as usual, as a pair of qualified target name an configuration) and a string with the hex representation of the blob identifier of the log; the log itself is guaranteed to be available on the remote-execution side.
+Supported by: analyse|build|install.

 **`-P`**, **`--print-to-stdout`** *`LOGICAL_PATH`*
 After building, print the specified artifact to stdout.
 Supported by: build|install|rebuild|traverse.